BNewing/to-do-list-v2/README.md

 # To-do-list-v2

 This is a basic "to do list" web app!
-It's something that I created whilst starting out with JavaScript, as a learning exercise.
+I worked on it whilst an intern at Zooniverse as a way of practising my JavaScript.
+It was intended as a learning exercise.

 You can view the project here: